 - Take a photo of the license plate or even save the driver's number in case you forget your belongings on the taxi

-First appearing in 1939, the cyclo was a popular means of Vietnam transport in the old era.
+First appearing in 1939, the cyclo was a popular means of Vietnam transportation in the old era.
 In the early years of the 20th century, only the aristocracy and the rich could afford to use cyclos to travel, which were only present in big cities at that time such as Saigon, Hanoi and Hue.

 A cyclo is not like a motorbike or taxi.
 It is much slower.
 The passenger will feel like they are constantly swaying left and right while watching the streets along the way.
 It is these simple things that make many international tourists fall in love with this tranquil vehicle because it gives them a feeling of relaxation and fun.
 Some people even fall asleep on their ride.

-No matter which means of Vietnam transport you choose, for each destination that you intend to go to in Vietnam, you should plan in advance regarding where to stay in order to have the best experience.
+No matter which means of Vietnam transportation you choose, for each destination that you intend to go to in Vietnam, you should plan in advance regarding where to stay in order to have the best experience.

 As a top-rated brand of accommodation with high-class services in Vietnam, the hotel and resort system of Vinpearl will definitely meet your every need.
-This widespread system is present in most famous tourist destinations in Vietnam like Phu Quoc, Nha Trang, Hoi An, Da Nang, etc.
+This widespread system is present in most famous tourist destinations in Vietnam like Phu Quoc, Nha Trang, Hoi An, etc.

 You can note some hotels and resorts as follows:

-- Vinpearl Phu Quoc: a complex located in Bai Dai beach, Phu Quoc - a place that preserves the wild beauty of nature
+- Vinpearl Phu Quoc: A complex located in Bai Dai beach, Phu Quoc - a place that preserves the wild beauty of nature

-- Vinpearl Nha Trang: a resort complex and attractive destination stretching on one of the most beautiful bays in the world
+- Vinpearl Nha Trang: A resort complex and attractive destination stretching on one of the most beautiful bays in the world

-- Vinpearl Hoi An: a destination covered by 1.3 kilometers of the pristine Binh Minh beach and located only about 15 kilometers away from Hoi An ancient town
+- Vinpearl Hoi An: A destination covered by 1.3 kilometers of the pristine Binh Minh beach and located only about 15 kilometers away from Hoi An Ancient Town

-Vietnam transport is often a concern for many international tourists before their first trip to this beautiful country.
+Vietnam transportation is often a concern for many international tourists before their first trip to this beautiful country.
 Fortunately, with the above many means, you will surely be able to get around with ease and comfort.